m-richards/m-richards.github.io/content/post/geospatial_package_installation.md

    - If a pip style `*.txt` exists, use `conda create -n <ENVNAME> --file <ENV_FILENAME>.txt`
    - If a conda YAML exists use `conda env create -n <ENVNAME> --file <ENV_FILENAME>.yml`

-## A pratical example
+## A practical example

-I've looked at some code for which no one left a helpful `requirements.txt`, so we have to re-create the environment based upon imports.
+I've recently been through this process for a repository where no one left a helpful `requirements.txt` to get us started with.
+Instead, we have to re-create the environment based upon imports in the code or other detective work.
 I can see that gdal is required, so I'll include that in creating the environment, along with a couple of other packages that I'll likely need as well.
 Ideally, I'd know exactly what packages are required so conda can resolve everything in one step, but that's not always an option.